How Do Stem Cells Support Joint Recovery and Regeneration?

 How many stem cells are needed for effective joint repair?

 Effective joint repair typically requires millions of viable mesenchymal stem cells.
-Most protocols use between 25 million to 100 million cells per joint, depending on the size of the joint and extent of damage.
+At Dream Body Clinic we use 25 million for small joints like wrists, thumbs and toes.
+We use 50 million for primary joints like knees, shoulders, hips, elbows and ankles.
+We use 100 million for areas of the back like cervical spine, thoracic spine or lumbar spine.
 Larger joints or more severe degeneration may benefit from higher cell counts.
 The viability and activity of cells matter as much as the total number.
-All Joint Treatments are listed with cell amount, detailed information and prices here –

 Can stem cell therapy prevent the need for joint replacement surgery?